cilevanmarken/BayesDiff/README.md

 #### DDPM (niet doen)
+First, a Denoising Diffusion Probabilistic Model (DDPM), which is the original diffusion approach, makes use of two Markov chains: a forward chain that perturbs data to noise, and a reverse chain that converts noise back to data.

+#### DDIM
 Building upon DDPMs, Song, Meng, and Ermon (2022) proposed a different approach namely, Denoising Diffusion Implicit Models (DDIMs).
 DDIMs provides a more efficient class of iterative implicit probabilistic models with the same training procedure.

 #### DPM (niet doen)